THE ROLE OF THE GOVERNING BODY

 The governing body needs to be a source of challenge and support to the Headteacher (a critical friend).
 The Headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing body.

-4. Environment Committee - deals with Health and Safety and Premises issues
+Resources Committee - deals with Finance and Staffing, Health and Safety and Premises issues

 Our committee structures have the advantage of:

 Smaller and more flexible meetings

 The ability to appropriately support and challenge the school’s leadership team.

 The opportunity for governors to build up expertise in certain areas

 Wider involvement by more people including school staff, parents and community representation.

 The full Governing Body meet 3 times a year, once in each school term.
 Each committee meets once every half term.